-Yet long before the reformed crowd spoke of cities, contextualisation and the urban context of the gospel, there was The Secular City: Secularization and Urbanization in Theological Perspective by Harvard professor, Harvey Cox.
+Yet long before the reformed crowd spoke of cities, contextualisation and the urban context of the gospel, there was The Secular City by Harvard professor, Harvey Cox.
 First published in 1965 it has become something of a classic and yet I’ve encountered very little recent work that has engaged (or even referenced, I think) Cox’s work.
 This is a shame because although there is much which has changed since the sixties and there is a significantly different theological view at work, there are so many intriguing ideas that could prove to be very helpful.

 Cox’s basic thesis is that the city and more specifically, contemporary secular cities, are not places to avoid but places to celebrate, not places for the church to run away from but the very places the church ought to be.
 So far, so good.
 In the big picture there is much to agree with.
 As usual the devil is in the detail.

 Cox outlines three stages in human development, the age of the tribe, the age of the town and the age of the technopolis.
 We live in the age of the secular city.

 In our day the secular metropolis stands as both the pattern of our life together and the symbol of our view of the world. (p1)